 Embolization is a procedure to block a blood vessel.
-It is done to stop severe bleeding.
-Or it is done to stop blood flow to a part of the body.
-To do this, a catheter (thin, flexible tube) is put into a blood vessel through a small incision.
+It is done to stop severe bleeding or to stop blood flow to a part of the body.
+To do this, a thin, flexible tube, called a catheter, is put into the specific blood vessel that needs to be blocked.
+Initially, this would be done after entering a peripheral artery or vein in your arm or groin.
 It is often done by a doctor called an interventional radiologist.
-This procedure may be done alone, or with surgery or other treatment.
+This procedure may be done alone, or before or after surgery or other treatment.

 The procedure may be done to:

 Control bleeding in an emergency

 Block blood flow to a uterine fibroid

 Treat arteriovenous malformations (AVMs) in the brain and body

 Risks depend upon the part of the body being treated.
 Talk to your radiologist.
 Risks include: